Kevin64/asset-information-and-registration/README.md

 ## Offline mode

 This software has an 'offline mode', which is used for test the scanning process (mostly for debugging purposes), when the <a href=https://github.com/Kevin64/asset-and-personnel-control-system>APCS</a> server is not available.
-On this mode, all alert triggers are disabled, because there is nothing to compare to.
+On this mode, all but one alert triggers are disabled, because there is nothing to compare to (RAM alert will still trigger).

 AIR running in CLI do not support 'offline mode'.